 It can often lead to resentment and an assumption that rich people only look out for their own interests.
 To a person with a poor mindset, resources are always scarce.

-9. Rich people learn how to manage their finances
+9. A person with a rich mindset learns how to manage their finances

 No one is born knowing how to manage their money.
 Sure, some people are born into families where financial management is modeled well for them.
 But for the majority of us, that's not the case.